 Ulvi Bayraktutan is an Associate Professor in the Division of Clinical Neuroscience at the University of Nottingham.
-His research aims to develop clinical biomarkers and novel therapeutics for pathological and physiological conditions associated with vascular dysfunction, notably stroke, hypertension, diabetes and ageing.
+His research aims to develop clinical biomarkers and novel therapeutics for (physio)pathological conditions associated with neurodegeneration and/or endothelial dysfunction, notably stroke, hypertension, diabetes and ageing.
 He performs preclinical, translational and clinical research to achieve these goals.

 He has been a Fellow of Higher Education Academy (FHEA) since 2007 and supervised many postgraduate studies for the degrees of MSc, MD and PhD.